 Memory clinics and centers, such as the Alzheimer’s Disease Research Centers, have teams of specialists who work together to diagnose the problem.
 For example, a geriatrician can look at your general health, a neuropsychologist can test your thinking and memory, and a neurologist can use scanning technology to “see” inside your brain.
 Tests are often done at a single centralized location, which can speed up diagnosis.

-To get the most from your time with your doctor, it is helpful to be prepared.
+To get the most from the time with your doctor, it’s helpful to be prepared.
 Your doctor will ask you a series of questions about your symptoms.
 Writing down information ahead of time will help you answer accurately.

 - What are your symptoms?

 - When did they start?